Want to cut down how much you're spending on your health insurance premiums? 10 things you need to know about saving on health insurance.

 With private health insurance becoming more expensive every year, more people than ever are looking for ways to save on the cost of their premiums.
 With that in mind, this guide looks at things you can do to reduce the cost of your health cover and the possible repercussions of switching insurance providers in the hunt for a better deal.
 Keep reading to find out how to save on health insurance.

-Compare policies online today
+Compare policies online or over the phone today

 If you are finding your health cover increasingly expensive, the first thing you should do is take out your policy and review it thoroughly.
 Experts recommend you do this anyway (at least once a year) to make sure it is still relevant to your needs.
 Health insurance is now a highly competitive marketplace and consumers need to be aware of what’s out there and shop around for a deal.
 When reviewing your policy, things to consider might include: